Road to Rio: Production and reception

-Filmed from January to March 1947, the film was financed by Crosby, Hope, and Paramount.
-It produced $4.5 million in rental income in its initial release period in the United States and was placed sixth in the top-grossing films of 1947.
-The critics liked it, with The New York Times saying in its review of February 19, 1948, inter alia: "With Bing Crosby and Bob Hope on the tramp again in Road to Rio, recklessly scattering jokes and rescuing perennial girl friend Dorothy Lamour from dangerous hypnotic trances, there's fun to be had at the Paramount.
+Road to Rio produced $4.5 million in rental income in its initial release period in the United States and was placed sixth in the top-grossing films of 1947.
+Variety reviewed it at a tradeshow: "This celluloid junket along The Road to Rio should find smooth riding to sturdy box-office.
+The pattern established by other Paramount Road pictures is solidly followed by Daniel Dare's production to keep the laughs spilling and the paying customers satisfied."
+Showmen's Trade Review raved: "Hilarity reigns supreme, with Crosby and Hope practically knocking themselves out and apparently having a swell time doing it.
+Great entertainment.
+Business should be outstanding in all situations."
+Thomas M. Pryor of The New York Times was more guarded but still positive: "With Bing Crosby and Bob Hope on the tramp again in Road to Rio, recklessly scattering jokes and rescuing perennial girl friend Dorothy Lamour from dangerous hypnotic trances, there's fun to be had at the Paramount.
 Maybe this is not the funniest picture ever made; maybe it is not even quite as rewarding as some of those earlier journeys, but there are patches in this crazy quilt that are as good and, perhaps, even better than anything the boys have done before.
 They are traversing more of a rollercoaster highway than usual this time and so there are some tedious uphill pulls when the huffing and puffing is excessive and the results negligible.
 However, when they reach the top “Road to Rio” is irresistible...
 All that matters really is that “Road to Rio” is fairly well loaded with laughs."

-Variety reviewed it at a tradeshow and liked it too.
-"This celluloid junket along The Road to Rio should find smooth riding to sturdy box-office.
-The pattern established by other Paramount Road pictures is solidly followed by Daniel Dare's production to keep the laughs spilling and the paying customers satisfied."

 Later reception has been more mixed.
 Clinical psychologist Deirdre Barrett emphasizes the hyper-(un)realistic use of verbal hypnotic induction as a central plot device in Road to Rio as part of her analysis of mid-20th-century tropes and stereotypes of hypnosis in popular culture.

 The film was preserved by the UCLA Film & Television Archive.